-Additional factors that influence PAs are the different sizes of the training sets (TS) and breeding sets (BS) and their genetic relationships, the number of markers used to estimate genomic estimated breeding values lines, the population extent (GEBV) of structure, and of linkage disequilibrium (21,23,31,41,60).
-Since phenotyping is the current bottleneck in plant breeding and one of the disadvantages of GP is the requirement of large TS for high PAs to be achieved, determination of effective TS composition and size is critical for effective implementation of GS in crop improvement programs (21,61-64).
-Also, the best TS determination will depend on the genetic architecture and the extent of population structure of the trait targeted for GP (63), two parameters that are substantially variable among plant breeding traits.
-Another factor that is a determinant of the predictive ability is the kinship between the TS and the BS (63).
+Additional factors that influence PAs are the sizes of the training sets (TS) and breeding sets (BS) and their genetic relationships, the number of markers used to estimate genomic estimated breeding values (GEBV) of lines, the population structure and extent of linkage disequilibrium (21,23,31,41,71).
+Since phenotyping is the current bottleneck in plant breeding and one of the disadvantages of GP is the requirement of large TS for high PAs to be achieved, determination of effective TS composition and size is critical for effective implementation of GS in crop improvement programs (21,72-75).
+Also, the best TS determination will depend on the genetic architecture and the extent of population structure of the trait targeted for GP (74), two parameters that are substantially variable among plant breeding traits.
+Another factor that is a determinant of the predictive ability is the kinship between the TS and the BS (74).
 Several methods are used for TS optimization and these generally fall into two categories, namely: untargeted and targeted approaches.
-For the untargeted determined independently of genomic information whereas the approach, the TS is its targeted method considers the genomic relationship between the TS and the BS as a means of maximizing PAs (65).
-However, deciding the best TS selection method is not straightforward and depends on contexts (66).
+For the untargeted approach, the TS is determined independently of its genomic information whereas the targeted method considers the genomic relationship between the TS and the BS as a means of maximizing PAs (76).
+However, deciding the best TS selection method is not straightforward and depends on contexts (77).

-Furthermore, in maize, GPs were previously conducted using either genotypic best linear unbiased estimators (BLUEs) (67-69) or best linear unbiased predictors (BLUPs) (31,41,70) as a means of phenotypic corrections (70).
+Furthermore, in maize, GPs were previously conducted using either genotypic best linear unbiased estimators (BLUEs) (78-80) or best linear unbiased predictors (BLUPs) (31,41,81) as a means of phenotypic corrections (81).
 BLUEs are obtained by treating the genotypic effect of a mixed linear model as fixed effects and provide an estimated mean for each individual of a population equal to its true value.
-On the other hand, BLUPs generated by considering the genotypic factors as random and allow for the shrinkage of the means towards the population mean (71).
+On the other hand, BLUPs generated by considering the genotypic factors as radom and allow a shrinkage of the means towards the population mean (82).
 Whether to use BLUPs or BLUEs in GP is debatable.
 Phenotypic BLUEs allow avoiding double penalization which BLUPs suffer from.
-With phenotypic BLUPs, this double penalization is however compensated through maximization of the correlation between predicted and true line values while phenotypic BLUEs do not rely on this shrinkage (70).
-However, the shrinkage in the BLUP procedure accounts better for outliers and environmental variabilities (72) permitting better estimates of individual genetic effects than BLUEs (71) and, therefore, yield usually more of phenotypic performance (70,72,73).
-Furthermore, in handling unbalanced data where, for example, the number of individuals is not the same in different locations or in the different replications of an experiment (49,70).
-On this basis, the current study was conducted to evaluate the efficacy of different parametric, semiparametric, and nonparametric methods from both statistical and Machine Learning GP models in generating prediction accuracies (PA) for maize resistance to FAW and MW in a diverse panel using both genotypic BLUEs and BLUPs.
+With phenotypic BLUPs, this double penalization is however compensated through maximization of the correlation between predicted and true line values while phenotypic BLUEs do not rely on this shrinkage (81).
+However, the shrinkage in the BLUP procedure accounts better for outliers and environmental variabilities (83) permitting better estimates of individual genetic effects than BLUEs (82) and, therefore, yield usually more accurate predictions of phenotypic performance (81,83,84).
+Furthermore, BLUPs are better in handling unbalanced data where, for example, the number of individuals is not the same in different locations or in the different replications of an experiment (51,81).
+On this basis, the current study was conducted to evaluate the efficacy of different parametric, semiparametric, and nonparametric, statistical, and machine learning GP models in achieving high prediction accuracies (PA) for maize resistance to FAW and MW traits in a diverse panel using both genotypic BLUEs and BLUPs.